Divided Publishing

 About the author

 Ana Schnabl (b.
-1985) is a Slovene writer and editor.
-She writes for several Slovene media outlets and is a monthly columnist for The Guardian.
-Her collection of short stories Untied (Razvezani, Beletrina, 2017) was met with critical acclaim and won the Best Debut Award at the Slovene Book Fair, followed by two further nominations and the Edo Budiša Award in Croatia; the short story collection is translated to German and Serbian.
-Three years later Schnabl published her first novel Masterpiece (Mojstrovina, Beletrina, 2020), that was well received by readers at home and abroad – she toured Europe with the English, German and Serbian translations of the book, which included a residence in the Museumsquartier in Vienna, the Literarisches Colloquium Berlin, and the first European Writer’s Festival in London.
-The novel was given favourable reviews and mentions in numerous Austrian, German and English media, including the Los Angeles Review of Books and the New York Review of Books, and was longlisted for the Dublin Literary Award.
-Her second novel Flood Tide (Plima, Beletrina, 2022) was nominated for the Slovene Kresnik Award.
-Her fourth novel September (Beletrina, 2024) won the Kresnik Award in 2025.
+1985) is a Slovenian writer and editor.
+She writes for several Slovenian media outlets and is a monthly columnist for the Guardian.
+Her collection of short stories Razvezani (Beletrina, 2017) met with critical acclaim and won the Best Debut Award at the Slovenian Book Fair, followed by the Edo Budiša Award in Croatia; the collection has been translated into German and Serbian.
+Three years later Schnabl published her first novel Masterpiece (Mojstrovina, Beletrina, 2020).
+She toured Europe with the English, German and Serbian translations of the book, which included a residence in the Museumsquartier in Vienna, the Literarisches Colloquium Berlin, and the first European Writer’s Festival in London.
+The novel was given favourable reviews and mentions in numerous Austrian, German and English media, and was longlisted for the Dublin Literary Award.
+Her second novel Flood Tide (Plima, Beletrina, 2022) was nominated for the Slovenian Kresnik Award.
+Her third novel September (Beletrina, 2024) won the Kresnik Award in 2025.

 Photo: Luka Dakskobler